 Extraordinarily creative people are constantly trying to outperform themselves making amazing hotel desserts!

 If you follow some of the most famous pastry chefs on Instagram, you will soon understand that there is a silent competition for the most original, the most spectacular, the most delicious dessert.
-Dishes that look like paintings, nnovative sweet creations that imitate sculpture and mind blowing desserts with sublime textures are filling my timeline lately.
+Dishes that look like paintings, innovative sweet creations that imitate sculpture and mind-blowing desserts with sublime textures are filling my timeline lately.
 Proof that some extraordinarily creative people are constantly trying to outperform themselves!